spg5958/Micro-C-Pipelines/README.md

   - **The bowtie2 indexes:** See the bowtie2 manual page for details about how to create such indexes.
   - **(HiC only) A BED file of the restriction fragments after digestion:** This file depends on both the restriction enzyme and the reference genome.
 See the HiC-Pro annotation for details about how to generate this file.

-- Setup the configuration file (pipeline_scripts/1_hic_pro/config-hicpro.txt): <br>
+- Setup the configuration file: <br>
-  Copy and edit the 'pipeline_scripts/1_hic_pro/config-hicpro.txt' file in your local directory.
+  Copy and edit the `pipeline_scripts/1_hic_pro/config-hicpro.txt` file in your local directory.
 Modify the options in the configuration file as required.
 Below are some of the important options to consider; for more detailed explanations of these options, refer to the HiC-Pro manual.
   - PAIR1_EXT = Keyword for first mate detection.
 Default: _R1
   - PAIR2_EXT = Keyword for second mate detection.
 Default: _R2
   - REFERENCE_GENOME = Reference genome prefix used for genome indexes.
 Default: hg19